machinae/wildproxy/README.md

-      --cors                        Add CORS headers to responses (default true) --csp                         Strip content security and frame headers from responses (default true) --debug                       Dump outoging requests to debug -h, --host string                 Host to run HTTP server on (default ":8080") -r, --root string                 Web root the proxy will be available at, prepended to all URLs -t, --upstream-timeout duration   Timeout for requests to upstream servers (default 1m0s) -v, --verbose                     Verbose output
+      --cors                        Add CORS headers to responses (default true) --csp                         Strip content security and frame headers from responses (default true) --debug                       Dump outoging requests to debug -h, --host string                 Host to run HTTP server on (default "localhost:8080") -r, --root string                 Web root the proxy will be available at, prepended to all URLs -s, --script string               Path to Javascript file to inject in every page (default "./wildproxy.js") -t, --upstream-timeout duration   Timeout for requests to upstream servers (default 1m0s) -v, --verbose                     Verbose output